-Apple has just announced the iPhone 7 at its September launch event, and its latest smartphone comes with a host of exciting new features, as well as plenty of revamped technology that makes it the best smartphone Apple have released so far.
+Have you recently got a new iPhone 7?
+The latest smartphone from Apple comes with a host of exciting new features, as well as plenty of revamped technology that makes it the best smartphone Apple have released so far.

-To make sure you're going to get the most out of the iPhone 7 when it launches later this month, make sure you check out our collection of iPhone 7 tips and tricks that shows you what you can do with Apple's newest piece of kit.
+To make sure you're going to get the most out of the iPhone 7, make sure you check out our collection of iPhone 7 tips and tricks that shows you what you can do with Apple's newest piece of kit.

 1. Wake your iPhone 7 by picking it up